ANLY521/strings-for-similarity-v-swami/README.md

 **TODO:**
 Describe each metric in ~ 1 sentence

+NIST

+The NIST metric is derived from the BLEU metric, where the n-gram is taken into account.
+This in return gives more credability to a system if the n-gram match is "difficult" and less credability to a n-gram which is "easy."
+A suggested usage is when the word "and that" matches correctly would be weighed higher whereas "upon therefore" would be matched lower even if the meaning is similar.

+BLEU

+The BLEU metric  averages the precision a n-gram from n=1 to n=4, and applies a len penalty if the generated sentence is shorter than the best matching.
+A suggested usage is when you have two sentences "the the the the the the" and "the cat is on the mat."
+It would compare the n-grams from 1 to 4 and determine the length penality and how true the comparison is, all while being averaged.

 **TODO:** Fill in the correlations.
 Expected output for DEV is provided; it is ok if your actual result varies slightly due to preprocessing/system difference, but the difference should be quite small.